 Takkun is Tokyo’s largest taxi-dispatching system, including a total of about 12,000 cars.
 Some reports indicate that Tokyo’s taxis cost less than Uber, so this could be a money-saving option.

-Currently available in Manhattan (south of 125th St.) and several Chicago neighborhoods, Via collects passengers in a carpool approach to offer lower prices; its motto is “Ride for the price of a latte.”
+Currently available in New York City, Chicago, and Washington, D.C., Via collects passengers in a carpool approach to offer lower prices.

 More from SmarterTravel: